I love giving tips and advice on how to properly use tech devices.

 If you have ever tried to format your USB drive, especially in Windows XP, you'll mostly find the option for FAT and FAT32 file systems, which is the default behaviour.

-Here is the step-by-step on how to do this formatting.
+Here is the step-by-step guide on how to do this formatting.

 Step One: Plug in Your Device